Ashgabat railway station

 Ashgabat railway station (Aşgabat demirýol menzili) is the main railway station in Ashgabat, Turkmenistan.
 It was originally built in 1888, but had to be rebuilt after an earthquake in 1948.
 The station is operated by the Türkmendemirýollary.

 History

-The station was built in 1888, but was completely demolished in 1948 by the Ashgabat earthquake.
+Ashgabat railway station was constructed in 1888, based on a design by academician Ludwig Urlaub.
+It was later reconstructed during the Soviet era, but was completely demolished in 1948 by the Ashgabat earthquake.
 It was rebuilt in 1950 on the foundations of the old railway station.
+Adjacent to the Ashgabat railway station, the House of Culture for Railway Workers was built between 1950 and 1952, designed by architect Elizaveta Khelaia.